gumaerc-testorg/21g.225-spring-2016/content/pages/syllabus/_index.md

 In 21G.225 / 6, you can expect to improve efficiency and fluency through drafting, revising, and sharing in the writing process.
 You will learn how to anticipate reader's needs and meet their expectations.
 You will become familiar with appropriate genre conventions in your discipline.
 You will sharpen your editing skills to increase accuracy in sentence structure and word choice, and you will develop confidence in yourself as a global professional.

-For further detail, see [Goals of the Advanced Workshop for Writing in Science & Engineering]({{< baseurl >}}/pages/syllabus/goals-of-the-advanced-workshop-for-writing-in-science-engineering).
+For further detail, see {{% resource_link 6fa78d88-0c22-8c29-3cea-3a250408ec57 "Goals of the Advanced Workshop for Writing in Science & Engineering" %}}.

 Required Texts and Materials
 ----------------------------